nikantonelli/ap-apps/README.md

 ## Getting Started

 You need to install a couple  of packages.
-If you don't know how to, or can't work it out, then this repo is not for you.
+If you don't know how to, and can't work it out, then this repo is not for you.

 1. npm
 2. nodejs